Kiro11/DUPLICATE-CHECK/README.md

 For debugging, I would find my errors by opening the console, take the errors I got, and give them to Claude, and it helped me figure out the solution, since like I said, I'm not great at JavaScript yet and I'm still learning it.
 One good thing is that with every project, the percentage of AI help I need keeps getting lower, which I think is a good sign for me.

 Also, this project didn't take long to build — about 4 hours and a bit.
 Like I said, AI helped me with about 35% of it in total, because JavaScript was new to me.
-Hopefully, with more practice, that percentage keeps going down in the future.
+Hopefully, with more practice, that percentage keeps going down in the future. last note!
+"In the end, I found a few HTML mistakes that were preventing the JavaScript from running.
+I saw the errors and fixed them, and finally we cleaned up the code a bit more so it looks neat.
+No cheating happened at all — if you check the commit, you'll find it's the exact same code I put in two days ago, with a very minor difference after fixing the bugs, just cleaner-looking, nothing more."

 I hope you like the project.
 Thank you, Hack Club!